 We are proud of the opportunities for success and achievement that we create for our pupils.
-At Meigle Primary School, we track wider achievements from P1 to P7 to ensure that pupils take part in a variety of opportunities and events throughout their primary years.
+At Kettins Primary School, we track wider achievements from P1 to P7 to ensure that pupils take part in a variety of opportunities and events throughout their primary years.
 A selection of pupils from P3 and P4 represented the school in a tennis tournament.
-P5 and P6s competed in a cricket festival at Victory Park in Meigle.
 P6s pupils competed in the PKC Euro Quiz and P7s attended the Rotary Quiz.
-In addition to this, individual pupils placed in the Mathematical Challenge this session and in the Cross-Country Event at Scone Racecourse.
+In addition to this, individual pupils participated in the Cross-Country Event at Scone Racecourse.
+A number of our pupils receive tuition from PKC Music Service and play in the Central Music Group.